tnfe/limu/README.md

 My conclusion is that the pursuit of extreme performance `mutative` is indeed better, and the pursuit of debugging-friendly `limu` is better.
 In any case, in the case of freezing, both of them are several times higher than `immer`, and respect `mutative`'s immutable Exploration ∠(° ゝ °) ❤️

-### Submit your test

-You are very welcome to submit your test to the benchmark directory

 ## License